gardener/gardener-extension-shoot-cert-service/docs/tutorials/tutorial-custom-domain-with-istio.md

     dns.gardener.cloud/dnsnames: "*.gsicdc.mydomain.io"
     dns.gardener.cloud/ttl: "120"
 ```

-With these annotations three things now happen automagically:
+With these annotations three things now happen automatically:

 1. The [External DNS Manager](https://github.com/gardener/external-dns-management/blob/master/README.md), provided to you as a service (`dns.gardener.cloud/class: garden`), picks up the request and creates the wildcard DNS entry `*.gsicdc.mydomain.io` with a time to live of 120sec at your DNS provider.
 My provider Cloud Flare is very very quick (as opposed to some other services).
 You should be able to verify the entry with `dig lovemygardener.gsicdc.mydomain.io` within seconds.
-2. The [Certificate Management](https://github.com/gardener/cert-management/blob/master/README.md) picks up the request as well and initates a DNS01 protocol exchange with Let's Encrypt; using the staging environment referred to with the issuer behind `mydomain-staging`.
+1. The [Certificate Management](https://github.com/gardener/cert-management/blob/master/README.md) picks up the request as well and initiates a DNS01 protocol exchange with Let's Encrypt; using the staging environment referred to with the issuer behind `mydomain-staging`.
-3. After aproximately 70sec (give and take) you will receive the wildcard certificate in the `wildcard-tls` secret in the namespace `istio-system`.
+1. After aproximately 70sec (give and take) you will receive the wildcard certificate in the `wildcard-tls` secret in the namespace `istio-system`.

 {{% alert color="info" %}}
-<p>Notice, that the namespace for the certificate secret is often the cause of many troubeshooting sessions: the secret must reside in the same namespace of the gateway.</p>
+Notice, that the namespace for the certificate secret is often the cause of many troubleshooting sessions: the secret must reside in the same namespace of the gateway.
 {{% /alert %}}

 Here is the istio-install script:

 ```bash
 $ export domainname="*.gsicdc.mydomain.io"
 $ export issuer="mydomain-staging"